julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ---

-## The Trees That Hold the Garden’s Spine
+## Trees That Hold the Garden’s Spine

 Herbs form the living skin of a witch’s garden — fragrant, shifting, seasonal.